balthazar-space/Balthazar-PSU-v.3/README.md

-# balthazar
+# Balthazar

-Open-hardware laptop computer modules
+Open-hardware laptop computer modules description and concept.

-These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access
+These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

-KiCad 6.99 files

 # BalthazarPSU3

-module BalthazarPSU3 is a combined 1S battery charger, buck-boost converter to 5V, boost converter to 12V and stereo power amplifier.
+Module BalthazarPSU3 is a combined 1S battery charger, buck-boost converter to 5V, boost converter to 12V and stereo power amplifier.

+KiCad 6.99 files.

 ![Top](/images/PSU3_top_v02.png)

 ![Bottom](/images/PSU3_bottom_v02.png)

+## License

+All resources except the keyboard firmware - which is licensed with with GPLv3 or later - licensed under the CERN Open Hardware Licence CERN-OHL W V.2.0

+Version 2.0 of the CERN-OHL introduces three variants of the licence – strongly (S) reciprocal, weakly (W) reciprocal and permissive (P) – which aim to address specific constraints caused by different collaboration models currently used in open-hardware projects.

+The first two variants mean that if any product is made using an open hardware design, the design of that product, including any improvements or modifications, should be made available under the same licence as that of the original product.
+Permissive licences do not impose this condition.

+See the [LICENSE.md](./LICENSE.md) file for more information.

 ## Funding